Law School Admissions Consulting — Pricing

 We offer an initial grace period at the start of every engagement.
 During that window, you can adjust your service level — add scope, reduce scope, or cancel — for any reason.
 We build this in so you can commit with clarity, not with pressure.
 If something doesn’t feel right once the process begins, it’s better to address it early than push through a poor fit.

 After the grace period ends, we don’t offer refunds.
-At that point, your consultant and essay specialist have committed real, finite capacity to your work.
+At that point, your consultant has finite time and capacity to your work.
 We’re a boutique firm by design, and we don’t overbook — when we say yes to a client, it means saying no to someone else.
-That’s how we protect quality, and it’s why the policy needs to be firm once the engagement is underway.
+That’s how we protect quality, and it’s also why the policy needs to be firm once the engagement is underway.

 Rescheduling within an engagement is a different matter.
 If your timeline shifts — a delayed LSAT retake, a change in target cycle, life intervening — we’ll have an honest conversation about it.
 Rigidity for its own sake helps no one.
 What we can’t do is leave an engagement indefinitely open-ended.
 There are practical limits to how long consultant capacity can be held, and we’ll be transparent about what’s feasible.